awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 ## Prerequisites<a name="update-rule-prerequisites"></a>

-A rule routes requests to its target group\.
-Before you create a rule or update the target group for a rule, create the target group and add targets to it\.
+A forward action routes requests to its target group\.
+Before you create a rule with a forward action or update the target group for a rule with a forward action, create the target group and add targets to it\.
 For more information, see [Create a Target Group](create-target-group.md)\.

 ## Add a Rule<a name="add-rule"></a>